niamhbelton/DeepSVDD_MRNet/README.md

-# PyTorch Implementation of Deep SVDD
-This repository provides a [PyTorch](https://pytorch.org/) implementation of the *Deep SVDD* method presented in our ICML 2018 paper ”Deep One-Class Classification”.
+# Modifying DeepSVDD for to work on the MRNet dataset.

-## Citation and Contact
+## Citation
 You find a PDF of the Deep One-Class Classification ICML 2018 paper at [http://proceedings.mlr.press/v80/ruff18a.html](http://proceedings.mlr.press/v80/ruff18a.html).